ActiveLoop vs CVAT

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Data Annotation — Tools for annotating datasets.
+- Data Annotation — Tools for labeling and annotating datasets

-- ML Framework Integration — Integrates with popular ML frameworks.
+- ML Framework Integration — Supports TensorFlow, PyTorch, and others

-- Collaboration Tools — Features for team collaboration.
+- Collaboration Tools — Team-based workflows and sharing

 - Image Annotation — Supports bounding boxes, polygons, points, and polylines